pscally1005/pscally1005.github.io/_posts/delete/DELETE2023-10-27-protein-choc.markdown

 - vic
 - honey
 - maple syrup
 Description: I'll make this nutella-ish spread every so often, and store the leftovers in the freezer.
-It's sweet without being loaded with added sugars, and goes great on toasted <a href="ww-bread">100% Whole Wheat Bread</a> or on oatmeal.
-Each serving is about 2 tbsp or 40g
+It's sweet without being loaded with added sugars, and goes great on toasted <a href="/recipes/ww-bread">100% Whole Wheat Bread</a> or on oatmeal.
+You can also check out any of my other <a href="/nut-butter">nut butter recipes</a>!
 Instructions:
 - Mix all ingredients in a small container, and store the leftovers in the fridge.
 In place of liquid stevia or monk fruit, you can use 1/2 tbsp (10 g) honey or maple syrup